-If you feel threatened or need emergency assistance, simply activate this alarm.
+If you feel threatened or need emergency assistance, simply activate this panic alarm.
 It will catch the attention of others for immediate help.
 The alarm will sound for three minutes and then cease.
 Especially useful for women travelling alone, it is small enough to pocket or carry in a handbag.

-The circuit is simple and can be assembled on any general-purpose PCB with readily available components.
+The panic alarm circuit is simple and can be assembled on any general-purpose PCB with readily available components.
 Basically, it is a transistorised timer using the charging/discharging property of a capacitor to give the time delay.

 When switch S1 is pressed momentarily, capacitor C1 charges to full battery voltage and provides base current to transistor T1.
 When voltage at the base of T1 rises, the transistor starts conducting.
 T1 is an emitter follower and provides charge to C2.